ramonhagenaars/nptyping/USERDOCS.md

 ...
 NDArray[Shape["3, 3,"], Any]
 ... except InvalidShapeError as err:
 ...    print(err)
-'3, 3,' is not a valid shape expression
+'3, 3,' is not a valid shape expression.

 ```